 First-year writing is considered foundational for students making the transition from high school to college-level writing.
 At Ball State, first-year writing emphasizes the rhetorical nature of writing and reading, argumentation, multimodality, inquiry, and primary and secondary research.

-Most Ball State students will take one of three tracks to meet their first-year writing requirement:
+Most Ball State students will take two courses:

 The Writing Program works closely with the Writing Center

 , a key component of writing support for students at Ball State.
 All students, whether enrolled in first-year writing or not, are able to get free one-to-one feedback on their writing at the center.

 For more information about the Writing Program, please contact Dr. Michael Donnelly, Writing Program Director.

 The Writing Program main office is located on the second floor of the Robert Bell Building, Room 295.